• Skip to primary navigation

 Stay connected and follow along on Facebook, Pinterest, and Instagram for all of my latest recipes!

-Easy, flavorful braised lamb shank recipe, braised in a miso red wine sauce.
-A comforting and warm dish that can be served with potatoes, noodles or rice.
+Easy, flavorful and incredibly tender lamb shank recipe, braised in a miso red wine sauce.
+A comforting and cozy dish that can be served with mashed potatoes, noodles or rice.

 Course: Main